-iTG confirms another round of job cuts; voluntary separation package accepted by at least 100 sales employees
+ITG confirms another round of job cuts; voluntary separation package accepted by at least 100 sales employees

 ITG announced Nov.
 1, 2018, it would close the Reidsville plant at 301 N. Scales St. by April 2020.

-The manufacturer said in its WARN notice that it would begin shutting down operations on Dec.
-19 and that 102 jobs would be eliminated Dec.
-31, and the rest by Feb.
+The manufacturer said in a required notice to state officials that it would begin shutting down operations on Dec.
+19 and that 102 jobs would be cut Dec.
+31, with the rest eliminated by Feb.
 27.

 ITG said displaced hourly employees will receive a severance package.
 It has established a benefits plan for salaried employees affected by the closing.
 The hourly workers are represented by Local 192T of the Bakery, Confectionary, Tobacco Workers’ & Grain Millers International Union.